Why Highly Successful People are Prone to Depression

 • Persistent sad, anxious, or empty feelings

 Famous, powerful, and connected people may feel that they’re too busy to stop for a moment to talk to a professional, or perhaps they believe that admitting they’re vulnerable to a mental health condition is a sign of weakness.
 However, more and more people are looking to psychotherapy for treatment and helping them cope with the symptoms of depression.
+Outlining goals early in the therapeutic process can be crucial for facilitating recovery and tracking progress.
+Developing meta awareness and focus during therapy can help individuals better understand their emotions, redirect their attention away from negative thoughts, and concentrate on constructive activities.
 The stigma of seeking assistance is dissipating.
+If you would like to talk about your stressful lifestyle or personal struggles with a licensed counselor, contact us today to schedule an appointment.

 Get Personalized Therapy